-- (a) All campaigns for any campus wide or class wide position shall submit a weekly expense report. - (b) Candidates shall be required to submit an expense report by 5:00 PM each Monday class day between the All Candidates meeting and last general election of which they are a candidate.
-Such a report must detail all financial activity for at least the time period between the last financial report and 5:00 PM the preceding Friday.
-Each report shall meet the requirements of SBS §7-4.22A, §7-4.22B and §7-4.22C - (c) Candidates shall submit a final financial report no later than 9:00 AM the day after polls have closed.
-Such a report shall be comprehensive of all of the campaign, regardless of date of expenditure.
-No candidate shall assume office until the final campaign financial report has been submitted and inspected.
+- (a) Candidates shall be required to submit an expense report by 5:00 PM each Monday class day between the All Candidates meeting and last general or run-off election they are a candidate in.
+Such a report must be accurate as of least 5:00PM the preceding Friday and include at least all expenses since the last report.
+Such weekly reports shall be required only for elective races with a spending limit of at least two hundred (\$200) dollars. - (b) Candidates shall submit a final expense report no later than 9:00 AM the day after polls have closed.
+Such a report shall be comprehensive of all expenses of the campaign, regardless of date of expenditure.
+No candidate shall assume office until the final campaign expense sheet has been submitted and inspected.